hassaanjj/Jalalbbq-pos/README.md

 # Jalal Barbecue POS
-This is a trial version of your restaurant POS.
+This is Version 2 of your restaurant POS with menu, half/full pricing, cart and total.